Why Government Should Consider Using Open Data Portals

 Scope Of Open Data in Government Sector

-The scope of open data may vary from regional, country-wide, or globally.
+The scope of open data portal may vary from regional, country-wide, or globally.
 It is defined and structured data.
 Either it can be a hospital and healthcare performance data to the local census statistical data.

 Governments collect and exchange vast quantities of data on a variety of issues, but corporations and other private organizations also have data on sales transactions, shipping trends, and medical records that might be made more accessible.
 The value of data is determined by its degree of detail, authenticity, and interoperability.